sugosu/NexusArbiter/README.md

 ------------------------------------------------------------

+## Who is this for?

+• AI engineers building deterministic generation flows
+• Backend/infra engineers automating code creation
+• Researchers needing reproducible LLM behavior
+• Teams enforcing strict JSON control and validation

 ## Key Features

 ### Multi-provider AI Execution
 You can run OpenAI, Gemini, or custom providers in a single pipeline.
-Provider selection may occur in:

-• profiles
-• run configuration
-• strategy-level rerun overrides

 ### Deterministic Action Contract
-Models must return a structured JSON response with an agent.actions array.
+Models must return a structured JSON response with an agent.
-This ensures predictable behavior and eliminates ambiguity during execution.

 ### Strategy-Based Reruns
 Validators can request reruns of earlier steps.